Bone-chilling cold and a barrage of winter storms: Behind this crazy U.S. weather pattern

 The leading edge of cold air swept south in several dramatic pushes throughout the week, bringing a rush of frigid weather and ice.
 Moisture stretching along the sagging cold front brought freezing rain and drizzle to much of Central Texas, to blame for a fatal hundred-car pileup in Fort Worth early Thursday.
 At least 15 vehicles were involved in a pileup near Oklahoma City on Monday, also due to freezing rain.

 Winter weather advisories and winter storm warnings Thursday stretched more than 1,500 miles from the Texas-Mexico border east to the Atlantic, where moisture riding along the front could spark additional winter weather.
-A damaging ice storm was ongoing in parts of the Mississippi and Tennessee Valleys, with snow farther east.
+A damaging ice storm was ongoing in parts of the Mississippi and Tennessee valleys, with snow farther east.

 Up to a half-inch of ice accumulation was expected in parts of Arkansas, extreme northwest Tennessee and Kentucky.
-Ice storm warnings were in effect in Little Rock and Memphis, were rounds of heavy glazing and freezing thunderstorms continued Thursday morning.
+Ice storm warnings were in effect in Little Rock and Memphis, where rounds of heavy glazing and freezing thunderstorms continued Thursday morning.

 Some 37,000 people were without power in Texas, and 100,000 were in the dark in Kentucky and West Virginia.

 To the northeast, that same front was producing snow, and in some places, a significant amount.
-Up to 9 inches fell in the panhandle of Maryland, with a broad 4 to 6 inches north and west of Baltimore.
+Up to nine inches fell in the panhandle of Maryland, with a broad four to six inches north and west of Baltimore.

-A second round of snow was expected in southern Virginia on Thursday night as more moisture — that which was causing the Mississippi Valley ice storm — propagated eastward along the stalled front.
+A second round of snow was expected in southern Virginia on Thursday night as more moisture — which caused the Mississippi Valley ice storm — propagated eastward along the stalled front.

 An even more extreme pattern to come